 Color

-Most of your resume should be black and white, it is professional, aesthetically pleasing, and makes the text easier to read.
+Most of your resume should be black and white.
+That's professional, visually pleasing, and makes your text easier to read (and potentially to process with software).
 If you are applying for a job with some creativity, you can afford to add a little color to your resume.
 Don’t overdo it; a little will go a long way.

 Margins